asyrul21/jsoncrypt-db/README.md

   });
   ```

-- _validateOnCreate_ : (Hook) A function you can provide to perform validations every time when new data for that entity is added/created.
+- _validateOnCreate_ : (Hook) A function you can provide to perform validations every time when new data for that entity is created and updated.
 Default is a function that returns `true`.

   ```javascript
   DB.registerEntity("categories", {